 A version is offered which manages entirely without any proprietary software and is completely open source, as well as a version with proprietary software, such as Adobe Reader and Flash Player.

 OpenSUSE has its own setup tool by the name of YaST (“Yet another Setup Tool”), which is the central interface of the entire operating system.
 A major advantage of OpenSUSE is the LSB certification (Linux Standard Base), which is said to offer greater compatibility between different Linux distributions.
 This enables users to use a relatively large number of different programs under OpenSUSE.

 Several working environments are offered for OpenSUSE, including GNOME, KDE Plasma Workspace, Xfce or Fenstermanager.

 The SUSE support database and the SUSE component database, which are integrated into OpenSUSE, are particularly practical.
 Comprehensive information on configuration and installation of hardware in the Linux system is provided here, which users of other distributions also like to use.
 The OpenSUSE wiki contains large amounts of information on the entire OpenSUSE project.

 - LSB certification for better compatibility between different Linux distributions

-We can install OpenSuSE for you without an admin panel in the version 13.2.
+We can install OpenSuSE for you without an admin panel in the latest version.